Our urgent enquiry phone line remains open throughout the festive period, and is available 24 hours a day. Call 0800 471 4689.

 The grief journey is not linear.
 Healing from infant or child loss is a gradual process, and some days can be easier than others.
 Ensuring you are patient and kind to yourself and your partner is important when giving yourself the time and space to process your emotions and grieve.
 It is also key to remember that there will be good days again, it just takes time.

 Give yourself grace to feel whatever emotions arise to the surface without judgment or suppression.
 Your partner may not feel or process grief in the same way that you do, and it is vital to make sure that neither one of you apologises for the way that you feel.
-Work together to practice self-care, and instill new rituals to make sure you are living as best you can, despite the circumstances.
+Work together to practice self-care, and instil new rituals to make sure you are living as best you can, despite the circumstances.

 Professional help is always there if you need it!